-Below is a sampling of the many special programs and supplements that will be posted in PDF format throughout the school year.
+E-Star in Education is a powerful and exciting digital resource.
+The programs for the 2014-2015 school year are listed below by the month they will be made available.
+Each program will be posted in PDF format throughout the school year.
 Once posted, the majority are archived and available for the entire school year for you to access at your convenience.
-All are FREE to teachers and students with your sponsored subscription.
+All are FREE to teachers and students.

 August - These wonderful stories teach lessons about other cultures and about great writing.
-This supplement has lots fo stories for studets to read and enjoy.
+This supplement has lots of stories for students to read and enjoy.

 August - January - Pigskin Geography (grades 5-12) and Pigskin, Jr. (grades 2-4) - Students enjoy learning U.S. geography as they follow NFL football teams all season in E-Star the electronic edition of The Kansas City Star.
-Weekly worksheets grow students’ knowledge of physical landmarks and map legends.
-Pigskin Playoffs follows post-season play leading to the Super Bowl for both groups.Read More
+Weekly quizzes grow students’ knowledge of physical landmarks and map legends.
+Pigskin Playoffs follows post-season play leading to the Super Bowl.
+Teacher’s guides are included.

 September - The Power and the Glory, The Constitution - The government has mandated that all schools receiving federal funds must teach about the Constitution every year on September 17.
 Teachers will love this stunning 12-page tabloid when they see how easy we have made it for them to comply with the mandate!